FNBBDevs/bruhanimate/docs/source/bruheffect/index.rst

   Focuses on rendering line-based visuals, ideal for creating stylized line art or dynamic geometries.

+- **fire_effect**

+  Simulates fire burning with the ability to tweak certain parameters to change how the fire burns.

 - **firework_effect**

   Simulates firework displays, offering colorful and explosive visualizations for celebratory animations.